Creative-Motion-Control-Course/Team-Pancho/projects/project2/docs/proposal.md

 - Moving to tapered bisqueware pieces once flat-tile tests are stable

-## Peer Feedback
+## Peer Review Feedback - May 26, 2026

 - Focus on the circle generator and add user inputs after that
 - Linear slider for the rate of slip extrusion
 - Using time-based interpolator to let users start/stop the slip extrusion, involves calibrating and setting limits
-- Consider a serial monitor for user interaction
+- Consider using a serial monitor for user interaction